Structures: conditional statements and loops

 going to do several operations on a file or item in a loop.

-use the patterns you’ve seen before (like *.md
+use the patterns you’ve seen before (like *.md), or can be

 the result of a command.